 If you are not self-funded, then the College will collect the fees from your funding body.
-Please ensure that you provide any details of who the invoice should be sent to by returning a completed Finance Form to the Postgraduate Office.
+Please ensure that you provide any details of who the invoice should be sent to by completing a Finance Form here.

 £51.50 per quarter - A contribution from postgraduates not living in College accommodation to reflect the fact that all postgraduates, whether they live in College accommodation or further away, have access to core facilities such as the bar, dining hall and gym, as well as the sports grounds and boathouse, and that all postgraduates should pay a small charge by way of contribution to these facilities.